traefik/mesh/docs/content/migration/helm-chart.md

 The `mesh.defaultMode` option has been removed.
 You should use the new `defaultMode` option to configure the default traffic mode for Maesh services.

+### Image version

+Since version `v1.4`, Maesh uses plain [Traefik](https://github.com/containous/traefik/) Docker image for mesh proxies.
+Therefore, to change the image version used for the controller, or the mesh proxies you should use the `controller.image` and `mesh.image` options.